rcwethey/VidMobCalculator/README.md

 ## Getting Started

-Firslty, you would either want to clone this repo and run it on your local machine or you could visit [https://vid-mob-calculator.vercel.app](https://vid-mob-calculator.vercel.app)!
+Firslty, you would either want to pull this repo and run it on your local machine or you could visit [https://vid-mob-calculator.vercel.app](https://vid-mob-calculator.vercel.app)!
 A live deployed version!

-Too run locally, you must clone the repo and then run `npm install` to download all the dependencies.
+Too run locally, you must pull the repo and then run `npm install` to download all the dependencies.
 Once they have installed, you can simply run:

   `
   npm run dev
-  or
+  # or
   yarn dev
   `
 Then, Open [http://localhost:3000](http://localhost:3000) with your browser to see the result!